-Supporting New Muslim Youth
+Meeting the Needs of Muslim Youth: Supporting New Muslim Youth

 How can we provide better support to convert youth?

 According to Ta'leef Collective, over 20,000 Americans convert to Islam annually.
 But, many new converts leave Islam in the first two years after conversion.
-In this series of small group discussions, participants discussed the challenges faced by and needs of young American Muslim converts, including “disruption within family context, lack of social support or mentorship, and challenges integrating into the Muslim community.”
+In this series of small group discussions, participants discussed the challenges faced by and needs of young American Muslim converts, including 'disruption within family context, lack of social support or mentorship, and challenges integrating into the Muslim community.'
 Also discussed were opportunities and ways in which local communities can better serve those needs including investing in convert care programming and training, promoting integration and a sense of belonging and creating a social and spiritual support network for new converts.

-This report is part of the “Meeting the Needs of Generation 9/11” series.
+This report is part of ISPU’s American Muslim youth series.
+Any American born between 1990 and 2000 probably doesn't recall a time when people kept their shoes on at airport security, could go all the way to the gate to see their friends off, or thought 'Patriot Act' was just a good deed.
 Today's 15 to 25 year olds don't know an America before the horrific events of September 2001.
-They are “Generation 9/11.”
 For American Muslims, membership in this generation presents additional challenges, in addition to those faced by other young Americans: from drug and alcohol abuse to racism and a crisis of religious literacy.
-ISPU's “Meeting the Needs of Generation 9/11” brief series addresses some of these challenges and offers actionable recommendations for parents, community leaders and national organizations.
+ISPU's American Muslim youth series series addresses some of these challenges and offers actionable recommendations for parents, community leaders, and national organizations.

 Insert your information to download the report.

 ISPU uses this information to see which organizations and individuals are using our materials in an effort to better serve our audiences.
 We’ll also contact you (infrequently) with new research updates so you’re up to date on the latest from our research team.